hapax/hapax.github.io/assets/powder.md

 D^{-1} e^{\omega x} = \frac{1}{\omega}e^{\omega x}.
 $$

-Usually, we have an undetermined constant, but here we have set it to zero.
+Usually, we have an undetermined constant, which here is set to zero.
 So fractional derivatives are ambiguous in general, needing boundary conditions to set constants and determine how to take roots.